 Select Your Favorite Section

-- Mindset Change from ‘A Blogger’ to ‘A Problem Solver’
+- Mindset Shift from ‘A Blogger’ to ‘A Problem Solver’

 This is counter-intuitive advice.
 You should not write what you want to write but you should write what your reader wants to read.